lisongxu/CSCE156-Project-OOP/readme.md

 </p>

 After reading the user input, Jstgram
-* goes to the *New Post Window* to create a new post
+* navigates to the *New Post Window* to create a new post
 * or logs out of the current account and goes back to the *Main Window*
 * or quits the application.